-- The application can be found here and should be submitted as a PDF, Word Document, or Google doc via e-mail to scia@centerforcommunityinvestment.org. - A webinar on the initiative including a Q&A segment will be presented on February 14 at 2:00 PM EST and recorded. - "Office hours" for applicants will be offered on February 28 and March 5 between 12:00 and 3:00 PM EST. - Finalists should plan for an in-person site visit in the first half of April. - Accelerator participants will be announced in May. - Grant agreements are expected to be signed by the end of May.
+- The application can be submitted as a PDF or Word Document, or Google doc via e-mail to scia@centerforcommunityinvestment.org. - A webinar on the initiative including a Q&A segment will be presented on February 25 from 1 PM to 2:30 PM EST. You can register for this webinar by clicking on the link here. - Proposals are due on March 21, 2025, by 11:59 PM EST. - Finalists should plan for an in-person site visit in mid-April. - · Accelerator participants will be announced in May. - Grant agreements are expected to be signed by the end of May.